Are you feeling silly for how desperately you crave affection?

 One of the reasons why we crave affection is because of an inner void.

-This can be caused, for example, by a parent who never provided enough attention, love or validation to a child.
-Now this child has grown up and the patterns of behavior that he learned from the parent may have led to craving affection.
+This can be caused, for example, by a parent who never provided enough attention, love, or validation to a child.
+Now that the child has grown up, the patterns of behavior that he learned from the parent may have led to his craving affection.

-Understanding why you feel empty inside and why you crave love can help you better understand why these feelings happen and how to combat them.
+Understanding why you feel empty inside and crave love can help you better understand why these feelings happen and how to combat them.

 2 – Trauma